 It just goes to show that with a few smart swaps, you could invest wisely in a more sustainable future.

 How did we work this out?

 We based the calculation on a person posting one picture per popular category per month.
 We then added the combined average cost of the products/activities within these posts together and subtracted the total amount of costs saved across the five categories if the money-saving option was chosen (see table below).

 - Young people aren’t starting a pension early enough, Lisa Caplan, Nutmeg 2016, https://www.nutmeg.com/nutmegonomics/young-people-arent-starting-pension-early-enough/

 - Based on analysis of publicly available Instagram posts and hashtags, June 2019

 - Saving pounds: The rise of the budget gym, Lora Jones, BBC July 2018, https://www.bbc.co.uk/news/business-44766250

 Featured Instagram Posts

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.
-ISA rules apply.
+A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
+If you are unsure if an ISA is the right choice for you, please seek financial advice.
 Projections are never a perfect predictor of future performance, and are intended as an aid to decision-making, not as a guarantee.